drcarenhan/COMP90042_2024/README.md

 * evidence.json: JSON file containing a large number of evidence passages (i.e. the “knowledge source”);
 * dev-claims-baseline.json: JSON file containing predictions of a baseline system on the development set; eval.py: Python script to evaluate system performance (see “Evaluation” below for more details).

-For the labelled claim files (train-claims.json, dev-claims.json), each instance contains the claim ID, claim text, claim label (one of the four classes: {SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}), and a list of evi- dence IDs.
+For the labelled claim files (train-claims.json, dev-claims.json), each instance contains the claim ID, claim text, claim label (one of the four classes: {SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}), and a list of evidence IDs.
 The unlabelled claim file (test-claims-unlabelled.json) has a similar structure, except that it only contains the claim ID and claim text.
 More concretely, the labelled claim files has the following format:

 ```
 {